httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document replaces [RFC3230].
 The `Digest` and `Want-Digest` field definitions are updated to align with the terms and notational conventions in
-{{!SEMANTICS}}.
+{{SEMANTICS}}.
 Changes are intended to be semantically compatible with existing implementations but note that negotiation of `Content-MD5` is deprecated
 {{deprecate-contentMD5}}
 and has been replaced by `Content-Digest` negotiation via `Want-Content-Digest`,